holidays.ch GmbH (Kohlfirststrasse 19, D-78266 Büsingen am Hochrhein, Germany) is a tour operator and supplier of package holidays.

 C. Other changes after booking

-If the tour operator does not object to transferring a booking to a replacement traveller or making other changes after completion of a booking, holidays.ch AG shall arrange the requested change and charge an administrative fee of €35 per change per traveller concerned to cover for its own additional expenses.
+If the tour operator does not object to transferring a booking to a replacement traveller or making other changes after completion of a booking, holidays.ch GmbH shall arrange the requested change and charge an administrative fee of €35 per change per traveller concerned to cover for its own additional expenses.
 In the event that additional third-party costs are incurred, these shall be passed on to the traveller.

 6. Identity of the operating air carrier